golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 {% alert level="warning" %}

 To run this example you must use Yagna version 0.13 or higher and run it using the `--api-allow-origin` parameter.
+The example code should be saved as the `index.html` file and served by i.e. `http-server`.
 See [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) for instructions.

 {% /alert  %}

 ```html
 <!doctype html>